Eddie Hoh: 1967

 Also in June, Hoh recorded the Goodbye and Hello album with experimental folk singer-songwriter Tim Buckley.
 The album was produced by former MFQ member Jerry Yester, which critic Matthew Greenwald called "a revolutionary album that was a quantum leap for both Tim Buckley and the audience".
 Greenwald singled out "Once I Was" and "Pleasant Street" as "tracks [that] are easily among the finest example of Buckley's psychedelic/folk vision".
 Rough outtake material from the album session was released in 1999 on Buckley's Works in Progress.

-Eddie Hoh also became the Monkees' studio drummer (following Hal Blaine) and played on many of their songs.
-From their beginning in 1966, producers used a variety of session musicians to record the Monkees' material, including Blaine and several others from the Wrecking Crew.
-It is unclear which, if any, of the songs on their first three albums include Hoh.
-However, starting with their fourth album, Pisces, Aquarius, Capricorn & Jones Ltd. (with ex-MFQ member Chip Douglas now as their producer), Hoh has been identified as the drummer on many Monkees' songs released in 1967 and 1968.
-Among his contributions are "Pleasant Valley Sunday", the jazz-influenced "Goin' Down", "Daydream Believer", the second studio version recording of "Words", "Zor and Zam", and "Star Collector", which ends with extended improvised drumming.
+Hoh also became the Monkees' studio drummer and played on many of their songs.
+From their beginning in 1966, producers used a variety of session musicians to record the Monkees' material, including Hal Blaine and several others from the Wrecking Crew.
+Hoh played drums on the majority of tracks from their fourth album, 1967's Pisces, Aquarius, Capricorn & Jones Ltd., produced by ex-MFQ member Chip Douglas.
+Hoh also appeared on several songs on the four albums released thereafter, specifically The Birds, the Bees & the Monkees (1968), Head (1968), Instant Replay (1969) and The Monkees Present (1969).
+Among his contributions are "Pleasant Valley Sunday", both "Daydream Believer" and its jazz-influenced single B-side "Goin' Down", the second studio version of "Words", "Star Collector", which ends with extended improvised drumming, and "Zor and Zam".